WendySpark/mobile-tow-booking-system/README.md

 # Mobile Tow Booking System

-A Flutter + Firebase prototype built for *"Mobile Tow Booking System."* Covers the brief's three modules (**Admin, User, Insurance Agent**) as one app that branches by role after login, and all of its key
+A Flutter + Firebase prototype built for *"Mobile Tow Booking System."* Covers four modules (**Admin, User, Insurance Agent, Workshop**) as one app that branches by role after login, and all of its key
 processes: registration & authentication for Users and Insurance Agents, a vehicle insurance information database, a free-towing eligibility check, a distance-based tow charge calculation, booking confirmation, and real-time tracking of the tow vehicle's arrival.
-A fourth role, **Workshop**, was added beyond the brief (see below).

-## Beyond the brief

 Five additions that go past the minimum key processes: